Polish Coalition

 The Polish Coalition (Koalicja Polska, KP) is a political alliance in Poland.
 It is led by the Polish People's Party.

 It was formed in 2019.
 In the 2019 parliamentary election, the Polish Coalition placed fourth, winning 30 seats in total.
 Its 2020 presidential candidate was Władysław Kosiniak-Kamysz, who placed fifth in the first round.
-The coalition adheres to principles of Christian democracy, conservatism, and agrarianism.
+The coalition adheres to principles of Christian democracy, and conservatism.
+The coalition also adhered to agrarianism, but the Polish People's Party has since then shifted away from this ideology.
 It has been described as centrist and centre-right.

 History

 Formation and parliamentary election

-The coalition was first mentioned on 4 February 2019, at an press conference as a union of the Polish People's Party (PSL), the Union of European Democrats (UED) and Modern (N).
+The coalition was first mentioned on 4 February 2019, at a press conference as a union of the Polish People's Party (PSL), the Union of European Democrats (UED) and Modern (N).
 The idea was supported by former mayor of Wrocław, Rafał Dutkiewicz.
 In the May 2019 European Parliament election, the PSL, Modern and UED participated in the European Coalition, which included centre-right, centrist and centre-left parties.

 The PSL general council decided to build the Polish Coalition, a centre-right coalition, on 1 June of that year.
 The desire for a coalition was first declared by the League of Polish Families (LPR) and the UED.
 The PSL also held talks with Kukiz'15, the Right Wing of the Republic and the Nonpartisan Local Government Activists movement, and invited Civic Platform (PO).

 The PSL-UED parliamentary coalition changed its name to PSL-Polish Coalition on 4 July 2019, and was joined by former members of PO (Marek Biernacki and Jacek Tomczak) and Modern (Radosław Lubczyk).
 Two days later, the PSL general council announced that an alliance with PO is a coalition priority.
 Władysław Kosiniak-Kamysz confirmed UED cooperation.

 On 23 July, the PSL's Piotr Zgorzelski confirmed that the Alliance of Democrats and Labour Party were part of the coalition and talks with Kukiz'15 and Nonpartisan Local Governments Association were cordial and would end soon.
 A week later, Marek Sawicki confirmed that the Association of Catholic Families had joined the coalition.

 The Silesians Together party and the Jura-Silesian Association European Home joined the coalition on 5 August 2019.
 Three days later (after losing several MPs), Kukiz'15 joined the coalition.
 One member each from Civic Platform and the League of Polish Families (LPR) were also on the PSL list, despite those parties not belonging to the coalition.

 In the 2019 parliamentary election, the PSL received 8.6 percent of the vote; an improvement compared to the 2015 parliamentary election.
 The coalition gained 30 seats in the Sejm: 20 from the PSL, six from Kukiz'15, one from the UED, and three independents.
 It also gained three senators: two from the PSL and one from the UED.